Devildude4427/ASGWebApp-ASP/README.md

 Here I am using ASP.NET Core as the framework, and PostgreSQL as the database.
 In addition, this project is being written with as a RESTful API so that it can be integrated with a mobile app (undecided as to whether it should be plain Android or Xamarin) and consumed with a Vue.js SPA.

 This API will be updated in conjuction while the Vue front end is being built, and only after will the app be tackled.
+Much of it still needs to be refactored away, due to rather rapid and extreme changes in project direction.

 ## Getting Started